rackerlabs/docs-developer-blog/_posts/2018-06-04-lpn-overview-part1.md

 * Reuse empty LPNs

-* Receive and send LPN information on an ASN
+* Receive and send LPN information on an Advanced Shipment Notice (ASN)

-### Transactions
+### LPN transactions in WMS

-LPNs in WMS support the following types of transactions:
+In WMS, LPNs support the following types of transactions:

-* Pack Transaction: As the name suggests the Pack transaction enables the business to pack loose material into an LPN.
+* **Pack transactions**: Pack loose material into an LPN.

-* Consolidate Transaction: this enables the business to nest a child LPN inside a parent LPN.
+* **Consolidate transactions**: Nest a child LPN inside of a parent LPN.

-* Unpack Transaction: this enables the business to unpack either material or a nested LPN from a parent LPN.
+* **Unpack transactions**: Unpack either material or a nested LPN from the parent LPN.

-* Split Transaction: this is essentially an Unpack and Pack combined together, creating a new LPN with some material from another LPN.
+* **Split transactions**: Create a new LPN based on selected material from another LPN.

-* Update LPN Transaction: The Update LPN transaction enables the users to update the weight, volume, and container item of an LPN.
-As in all other transactions, LPN transactions of lot, serial, or revision controlled material requires you to enter the item controls.
+* **Update LPN transactions**: Update the weight, volume, and container item of an LPN.
+As with all other transactions, LPN transactions for lot, serial, or revision-controlled material require you to enter the item controls.

 ### LPN context and status codes